ShehanAT/Dictionary-App-Android/README.md

 It uses the [freeDictionaryAPI](https://github.com/meetDeveloper/freeDictionaryAPI) to obtain word definitions.

-It also allows for sharing word definitions via Facebook, allows for bookmarking words and allowing the user to view a search history of recent word searches.
+It also allows for sharing word definitions via Facebook, allows for bookmarking words and allows the user to view a search history of recent word searches.

 ## Screenshots